 Origin: Amazon, South America

-The Red Oscar is a color variation of Astronotus ocellatus Oscar.
+The Tiger Oscar is a color variation of Astronotus ocellatus Oscar.
 It is also known as the Marble Cichlid or the Velvet Cichlid and is a colorful addition to a large aquarium.
-The Red Oscar is orange-red with dark gray shading and an eyespot on the dorsal fin.
+The Tiger Oscar has a blue-black background with an orange-red pattern.
+The dorsal fin has an eyespot that is very brightly colored.
 They will form a pair, make a nuclear family and are generally peaceful in nature.
 It is hard to tell the difference between the male and females, but during spawning the female has obvious genital papilla.